Disclosure: This content may contain affiliate links. Read my disclosure policy.

 - At 19½ miles, you’ll come to Dale Lane which will bring you to Roaring Kill and the Roaring Kill Trailhead for Twin and Sugarloaf

-- At 20½ miles, you’ll come to Prediger Road which is the trailhead for Indian Head and Twin mountains
+- At 20½ miles, you’ll come to Prediger Road which acts as the trailhead for Indian Head and Twin mountains

 - Finally, at 21¼ miles, you’ll arrive at Steenburgh Road which is the trailhead for Kaaterskill High Peak and Huckleberry Point

-Timing: From I-87/Exit 20 this route adds about 15 minutes to your journey.
+Timing: From I-87/Exit 20 to Platte Clove, this route adds about 15 minutes to your journey.

-Bonus: You’ll be driving through Palenville and Tannersville where there are lots of great places to grab great food.
+Bonus: You’ll be driving through Palenville and Tannersville where there are lots of places to enjoy great food in The Catskills.

 Phone Nav Issues

-While you’re here, grab the Winter Day-Hike Checklist — a handy PDF download with everything you need listed in one place.
+Grab your Winter Day-Hike Checklist — a free PDF download with all the gear you’ll need listed in one place

 Hot on the website right now…